Insoft-UK/PrimePlus/README.md

 In P+ the use of **;** after end, endif, wend, loop ... is optional as the pre-processor will automatically include them if omitted for to allow cleaner looking code to be written.

 In P+ the use of **=** for := is optional as the pre-processor will automatically covert all = to := PPL style .
+>[!NOTE]

-_The P+ proprietary programming language is susceptible to change, while also maintaining full compatibility with previous versions._
+>The P+ proprietary programming language is susceptible to change, while also maintaining full compatibility with previous versions._